 HDL (high-density lipoprotein) is a 'good' type of cholesterol.
-It helps to remove excess cholesterol from the bloodstream and returns it to the liver where it is broken down and passed out of the body.
+It helps to remove excess cholesterol from the tissues and returns it to the liver and passed out of the body.

 A quick tip to remember the difference is that your LDL should be Lower and your HDL should be Higher.
 You may also get some additional blood measurements if you get tested.